 And this one is fun for little kids too: a color wheel scavenger hunt by Mother Natured.

 If you think scavenger hunts would be a fun activity at the campground, print a few off before you head out.
 But, even if you forget you can easily make one up while you’re there.
 Just look around your area and make up a list for your kids to hunt around for.
-To make your scavenger hunt interesting, add things like sounds, certain quantities of items, natural items, and even some actions to take too.
+To make your scavenger hunt interesting, add things like sounds, certain quantities of items, natural items, and even some actions too.

 Vacation and camping trips are perfect times to take some time for nature reflection.
 I’m not into regular journaling in my day-to-day life, but on vacation or when I’m out in the woods for a length of time, I start to want to write and draw more.